victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 $$
 $$
 ```
-And the logistic regression model prediction is also represented mathematically as
+And the logistic regression model prediction discussed above is also represented mathematically as
 ```math
 \begin{align}
 \hat{y}(x) =